ishaqmusaq/alx-system_engineering-devops/README.md

-script that add execute permissions
+script add permissions executions to the owner